 Paymo's project management interface isn't as customizable as Asana's, but it does offer five ways to view your project's tasks and subtasks: table, list, Gantt chart, calendar, and Kanban board.
 And you can sort and filter tasks by client, status, due date, and more.
 There are also file storage and team communication features that make it easier to collaborate on client projects.

-And with Paymo's Zapier integration, you can connect it to tools like your calendar or accounting software.
+With Paymo's Zapier integration, you can connect it to tools like your calendar or accounting software, so you can focus on the work that matters.
 Here are a few examples to get you started.

 Paymo pricing: Free plan available.
 Paid plans start at $5.90/user/month for unlimited clients and projects, additional views, guest access, and more.